basho/riak_kv/docs/NextGenREPL.md

 * It is designed to be always on and available, even during tree rebuilds and exchanges - so need to request locks, or wait for locks before completing a process.

 * The [merkle trees](https://en.wikipedia.org/wiki/Merkle_tree) generated are mergeable by design, and can be built incrementally (without requiring first a full list of keys and hashes to be produced ahead of the tree build).
 This allows for cluster-wide trees to be created through coverage queries, so that clusters with different internal structures can be compared.
-Also trees can be efficiently created dynamically via folds over key-ordered stores.

-* The supporting key-store is key-ordered, but accelerated for lookups by hashtree (merkle tree) structure, meaning that it can be used for key-range and by-bucket queries as we well as providing supporting for hashtree-related queries.
+* The supporting key-store is key-ordered, but accelerated for lookups by hashtree (merkle tree) structure, meaning that it can be used for key-range and by-bucket queries as we well as servicing hashtree-related queries.

 * The supporting key-store is accelerated for query by modified date, so it is possible to build dynamic trees not just for key ranges or buckets, but also for ranges of modified times e.g. resolve entropy issues in objects sent in the past hour.

-* The supporting key-store contains causal context information, not just hashes, allowing for genuine comparison between differences and appropriately targeted anti-entropy action.
+* The supporting key-store contains causal context information, not just hashes, allowing for genuine comparison between differences and targeted anti-entropy action.

 The `kv_index_tictactree` process was introduced as part of Riak 2.9.0, where it is primarily used for intra-cluster entropy protection.
 In Riak 2.9.1 this can now be used in an automated and efficient way for inter-cluster reconciliation and repair.